amjadkouayed/Eventara-backend/README.md

-# Events management System Backend
+# Eventara

-Welcome to the Events Management System backend!
-This project provides a robust platform for creating, organizing, and managing events all in one place.
+Welcome to our project's backend repo, Eventara is an Events Management System backend! it provides a robust platform for creating, organizing, and managing events all in one place.
 From handling guest lists and RSVPs to managing vendors and budgets, this project providesa seamless event planning experience.

 [Check out the front-end Repo](https://github.com/amjadkouayed/event-ms-frontend)